 - Heartworms are transmitted by mosquitos, a bug very common around here!

 - New York State is at HIGH risk for lyme disease.
-Ticks are very common and it only takes 24 hours of attachment for disease to transmit.
+Ticks are very common and it only takes 24-36 hours of attachment for disease to transmit.
 Ticks are generally in brushy areas, woods, your backyard, lawn, grass, really anywhere you may go nowadays.
 What is really creepy is that they sense you coming by changes in your carbon dioxide and heat levels, then they book it toward you.
-And it only takes 45 degrees for a tick to start hunting you and your pets down again!
+And it only takes 32 degrees for a tick to start hunting you and your pets down again!
+And guess what, ticks are not killed in the winter.
+They have adapted themselves to survive a frost!

 It also important not to forget the flea control.
 Fleas are a year round problem.
 If they want to feed and find you, they will!
 If your pet is itchy at the base of it’s tail or down its legs, or has scabs there (cats have scabs on their neck)… reasons for this problem are Fleas! #1, 2, and 3.
 All it takes is 1 bite… if your dog or cat are allergic, they are going to start reacting!
 They can even come in on you, they take a ride on your shoe or pant leg.
 They are also small enough to fit through screens on doors or windows.
 During the winter they are smart enough to find a warm spot to hang out (preferably in your house), but they are hardy enough to locate somewhere hospitable outdoors too.